-According to EkatiTM mines, the target for northern spending was 28% during the construction phase.
-During this period the estimated figure for northern spending was 51%.
-Cumulative spending through northern owned business from the start of construction to the end of 2001 exceeded \$1.2 billion.
+The target for northern spending for the EkatiTM mine was 28% during the construction phase.
+During construction EkatiTM exceeded this target achieving 48% northern spending.
+Cumulative spending through northern owned business from the start of construction to the end of 2003 exceeded \$1.9 billion and represented 74% of total expenditures.

-BHP Billiton's expenditures to support operations at EkatiTM mines in calendar year 2001 were almost \$400 million.
-Of this amount, 32.3% was spent on northern and northern aboriginal businesses.
-In 2001, BHP Billiton's spending through northern aboriginal-owned businesses increased by 62%, from \$66 million to \$105 million.
+BHP Billiton's expenditures to support operations at Ekati[TM] mines in calendar year 2003 were \$419 million.
+Of this amount, 85% was spent on northern and northern aboriginal businesses.
+In 2003, BHP Billiton's spending through northern aboriginal-owned businesses was \$123 million and represented 29% of total expenditures.